 - Automatic machines use a pump to apply pressure AND use a flowmeter to stop the shot automatically at a particular volume.
 They are the most hands-off style.

 The final thing to take into account is the space available for your espresso maker.
 Prosumer machines tend to be big, especially the double boilers, and the more additional features you want, the more space you need.

-If you intend to make many drinks, look for a model with a good size water reservoir and drip tray to avoid having to fill and empty all the time.
+If you intend to make many drinks, look for a model with a good size water tank and drip tray to avoid having to fill and empty all the time.
 This is especially true of heat exchangers because you use additional water doing cooling flushes.

 One of the first features abandoned on more compact machines is separate wands for steam and hot water.
 So evaluate the importance of this if you’re shopping for a smaller model.

 As one of the few companies to keep all their manufacturing in-house, you can trust every Bezzera espresso maker to be remarkably well made.
 So it’s all about finding the right combination of functionality and price to meet your needs.
-If you can afford it, our favourite this year is the top-of-the-line Duo DE, which is packed with exclusive features.
+If you can afford it, our favorite this year is the top-of-the-line Duo DE, which is packed with exclusive features.

 Bezzera espresso makers are made in Milan, Italy.
 Unlike most brands, they don’t outsource any of their manufacturing.
 This is why they’re known for impeccable quality control.

 Yes, boiler material matters.
 Brass is inexpensive but has poor thermal properties.
 Copper has excellent thermal properties but is prone to limescale.
 Stainless steel can’t match the temperature consistency of a copper boiler, but it doesn’t develop scale and is less expensive.

 No, Bezzera doesn’t make a super-automatic model.
 They’ve chosen to focus on more traditional semi-automatic and automatic designs.
 If you’re in the market for a bean-to-cup machine, look at brands like Gaggia, Jura, or Breville.